lcanady/Defi-and-Dragons/docs/api-reference/equipment.md

    - Use view functions for queries
    - Consider cooldown timing in ability design

-May your forge burn bright and your equipment serve heroes well! ⚔️✨
+May these sacred texts empower your crafting endeavors! ⚔️✨